The Careers Department at Invicta Grammar School

 Invicta Grammar School is proud of its comprehensive and individualised Careers Programme.
-Our school based Careers Service, led by one of two qualified Careers Advisers, is an integral part of school life at Invicta Grammar School.
+Our school based Careers Service, led by our qualified Careers Adviser, Mrs Rivers, is an integral part of school life at Invicta Grammar School.
 Our service enables students to develop the knowledge and skills they need to make successful choices, manage transition in education and aims to ensure all students achieve their full potential in whatever future career they choose to follow.
-Careers education and guidance is a theme which runs throughout the school curriculum, through our Enrichment Programme and the one to one careers guidance support provided by our school based qualified Careers Advisers.
+Careers education and guidance is a theme which runs throughout the school curriculum, through PSHEE, Tutor Time and the one to one careers guidance support provided by our school based Careers Adviser.
 Our programme of careers education starts in Year 7.
 It is designed to include a variety of approaches including individual and team work, discussion, role-play and simulation, with work that is appropriately differentiated to cover a range of student interests and plans for the future, right up to Year 13.
-We are proud that we have been recognised for excellence in Careers Education and Guidance and have held the Investors in Careers quality mark for over ten years.
+We are proud that we have been recognised for excellence in Careers Education and Guidance.

 The Role of the Careers Adviser

-We employ two qualified Careers Advisers who are available to support students throughout their time at the school and beyond.
+We employ a qualified Careers Advisers who is available to support students throughout their time at the school and beyond.
 One-to-one appointments can be booked at any time.
-It is recognised that individualised guidance needs to be available at specific times of transition in education which is why our school based Careers Advisers interview every student in Year 8 and 11 as they start to make decisions and choices which will impact on their longer term career plans.
+It is recognised that individualised guidance needs to be available at specific times of transition in education which is why our school based Careers Adviser interviews every student in Year 11 as they start to make decisions and choices which will impact on their longer term career plans.
 Sixth Form students are supported through individual careers interviews and careers education throughout their A level studies as they move towards making decisions about university, gap year options or apprenticeships.
 Lunchtime clinics also give students across all year groups the opportunity to ask questions to support them in their career planning.

 What the students say: